pieceofr/filecoin-plus-large-datasets/.github/ISSUE_TEMPLATE/datacap-application-for-large-dataset.md

 To apply for DataCap to onboard your dataset to Filecoin, please fill out the following.

 ## Core Information
-- Organization Name:
+- Organization Name: Solana Lab.
-- Website / Social Media:
+- Website / Social Media: https://solana.com/ (this is for Solana Lab. & Solana Foundation)
-- Total amount of DataCap being requested (between 500 TiB and 5 PiB):
+- Total amount of DataCap being requested (between 500 TiB and 5 PiB): 3.4 PiB
-- Weekly allocation of DataCap requested (usually between 1-100TiB):
+- Weekly allocation of DataCap requested (usually between 1-100TiB): 50TiB
-- On-chain address for first allocation:
+- On-chain address for first allocation: f1xw7jxdldohcdu4ec4a5mcnbtvutyjptawojmuzy

 _Please respond to the questions below by replacing the text saying "Please answer here".
 Include as much detail as you can in your answer._